A college student who traveled to Nashville vanished after leaving a bar Friday night, police say | KRDO

 Police searched the area, including a riverbank near where he was last seen on video, with a helicopter and by ground Monday.
 On Tuesday, the department released surveillance video it said showed Strain, wearing a two-tone shirt, crossing a street at 9:47 p.m.

-Though Strain’s cell phone was off by the time police were looking into his whereabouts, Verizon Wireless shared that the last known location of the phone was less than a mile from a cell tower located at 19 Oldham St., according to the report.
-Police said they searched that area with no luck.
+Though Strain’s cell phone was off by the time police were looking into his whereabouts, Verizon Wireless shared the last known location of the phone was less than a mile from a cell tower located at 19 Oldham Street, according to the report.
+Police said they searched the area with no luck.

 “Riley is going to tower and stand out in a crowd,” Whiteid told WZTV.
 “He’s got a big personality and doesn’t really know a stranger.
 He can walk up and talk to anybody.”